darmado/postman2burp/README.md

 This script:
 - Sets up the Python environment
-- Verifies Burp Suite is running
+- Automatically detects if Burp Suite is running
 - Sends requests from the example collection

 ### Manual Usage